-Already Gavrilov in [2, page 22/23] asked whether the lattice of all clones on a countable set is also dually atomic, since a positive answer would be an important component for a completeness criterion, as remarked above.
+Already Gavrilov in [2, pp. 22 and 23] asked whether the lattice of all clones on a countable set is also dually atomic, since a positive answer would be an important component for a completeness criterion, as remarked above.
 This question is also listed as problem P8 in [8, page 91], and has been open until now.